narenkannan/springboot-ecs-cfn/README.md

-# springboot-ecs-cfn
-A basic Springboot, ECS application using Cloudformation template
+# Deploy Java Springboot microservices on Amazon ECS using Amazon ECR and AWS Fargate

 ## Tools